-Martin Webber, a professor at York University, has been on the Board of Trustees since 2014.
+Martin Webber, a professor at York University, has been on the board of trustees since 2014.
+He writes:

 I was living in London at the time and found Ripon perfectly charming.
 The museums were a core part of its attraction for me, though I had no particular plans to move here.
 However, a couple of years later I got a job in York.
 Our search for somewhere to live brought us back to Ripon and, attracted by a Victorian property, moved to the city in 2012.
 My fondness for Ripon and its heritage was rekindled.

 Keen to get involved in the life of the city, I attended a meeting discussing the development of the Ripon City Plan.
 It was great to meet so many people who wanted to contribute to the city and harness the potential of its citizens.
 One of whom was Richard Taylor, chair of the Ripon Museum Trust board of trustees, and I was immediately impressed by his commitment to the city and its heritage.
 Over a few meetings he reintroduced me to the museums and invited me to attend some board meetings to see if I would be interested in joining.
 I was elected as a trustee in 2014.